cunningham-lab/neurocaas_ensembles/docs/source/scripts.rst

 -------------------

 :code:`python calculate_consensus.py --video-name STRING --groundtruth FILE --partperm STRING --labellist FILE --basefolder DIR`
+returns:

+    - (json) a series of json files containing dictionaries that encode the individual and median performance of different ensembles.

+This script uses `parse_modelname`, `get_training_frames` from the `compare_models_groundtruth` script.

 This script applies the dgp_ensembletools code to ensembles we constructed newly.
 The results are saved as json files represnting the per network and median performance (`data/ibl/consensus_performance`)